teostereciu/cliffwalksim/README.md

 ```
 tracker.plot()
 ```
-which will give a plot showing the average reward over time (with variance) for each agent.
+which will give a plot showing the average return over time (with variance) for each agent.

 You are free to modify `MetricksTracker` to suit your needs.